km4ack/pi-build/patch/README.md

 # test-patch
 This patch is for testing purposes only.
 It will echo "This is a test patch" to the terminal.

+# flmsg-20210806
+This patch will install FLMSG 4.0.19 which as of 06AUG2021 will not compile on the Pi with the current Build a Pi code.

 Last Edit 06AUG2021

 PATCH=YES